CRA for Industrial Automation: IEC 62443 and OT Security

 Summary

-- Many industrial automation products are Important Class II (third-party assessment required)
+- Many industrial automation products are Important Class II (third-party assessment required).

-- IEC 62443 certification significantly supports CRA compliance (not automatic equivalence)
+- IEC 62443 certification significantly supports CRA compliance (not automatic equivalence).

-- OT environments have unique update and lifecycle challenges
+- OT environments have unique update and lifecycle challenges.

-- SBOM requirements apply to industrial control systems
+- SBOM requirements apply to industrial control systems.

-- Safety-security integration is critical (IEC 62443 + IEC 61508/ISO 13849)
+- Safety-security integration is critical (IEC 62443 with IEC 61508 / ISO 13849).

 Which Industrial Products Are Covered?